Autodesk/LiveLink/doc/build.md

 The plugin uses the `rapidjson` library to run unit tests.
 It uses the `v1.1.0` tag for [here](https://github.com/Tencent/rapidjson/tree/v1.1.0)
 * Download the zipped content of the `rapidjson` repository from the link above.
-* Create folder called `ThirdParty` under "*Engine/Restricted/NotForLicensees*"
+* Create a folder called `ThirdParty` under "*Engine/Restricted/NotForLicensees*"
-* Copy the content of the "*include/rapidjson*" folder including the subfolders from the rapidjson zip file inside the `ThirdParty` folder to have folder structure like "*Engine/Restricted/NotForLicensees/ThirdParty/rapidjson*".
+* Copy the content of the "*include/rapidjson*" folder including the subfolders from the rapidjson zip file inside the `ThirdParty` folder to this structure: "*Engine/Restricted/NotForLicensees/ThirdParty/rapidjson*".

 ### **4. Download the plugin source code**
 Create a folder structure under the "Engine" folder that looks like this: Restricted/NotForLicensees.